 The orchestra now draws players from across South Gloucestershire and beyond and includes musicians of all ages and from all walks of life.

-The group rehearses regularly on Wednesday evenings at the United Reformed Church in Thornbury and performs two to three concerts a year, often in support of local charities.
+The group rehearses regularly on Wednesday evenings at St Helen's Church, Alveston and performs two to three concerts a year, often in support of local charities.

 The orchestra does not hold formal auditions but players need to be of a good standard and wishing to improve.
 If you would like to join Thornbury Orchestra please contact us.